Samogitian language: History

-The Samogitian language, heavily influenced by Curonian, originated from the East Baltic proto-Samogitian dialect which was close to Aukštaitian dialects.
+Samogitian, heavily influenced by Curonian, originated from the East Baltic proto-Samogitian which was close to Aukštaitian.

 During the 5th century, Proto-Samogitians migrated from the lowlands of central Lithuania, near Kaunas, into the Dubysa and Jūra basins, as well as into the Samogitian Upland.
 They displaced or assimilated the local, Curonian-speaking Baltic populations.
 Further north, they displaced or assimilated the indigenous Semigallian-speaking peoples.
-Assimilation of Curonians and Semigallians gave birth to the three Samogitian subdialects.
+Assimilation of Curonians and Semigallians gave birth to the three Samogitian dialects.

 In the 13th century, Žemaitija became a part of the Baltic confederation called Lietuva (Lithuania), which was formed by Mindaugas.
 Lithuania conquered the coast of the Baltic Sea from the Livonian order.
 The coast was populated by Curonians, but became a part of Samogitia.
 From the 13th century onwards, Samogitians settled within the former Curonian lands, and intermarried with the population over the next three hundred years.
-The Curonians were assimilated by the 16th century.
-Its dying language has influenced the dialect, in particular phonetics.
+The Curonians were assimilated by the 16th century, but the historical influence of the former Curonian language on Samogitian can still be observed, particularly in relation to phonetics.

-The earliest writings in the Samogitian language appeared in the 19th century.
+The earliest writings in Samogitian appeared in the 19th century.

 Phonology

-Samogitian and its subdialects preserved many features of the Curonian language, for example:
+Samogitian and its dialects preserved many features of the Curonian language, for example: